Scope: Prime Mover Free / Pro version

 define('PRIME_MOVER_DONT_EXPORT_USER', true);

-Does Prime Mover user migration data included in the exported database?
+Is Prime Mover user migration data included in the exported database?

-It does not dump the entire wp_users and wp_usermeta to a database table.
-If this is the case, it would dump the entire users table in a multisite (which is only one) that contains millions of users that does not have any relationship to your site real users !
+to a database table.
+If this is the case, it will dump the entire user’s table in a multisite (which is only one) that contains millions of users that do not have any relationship to your site’s actual users!

 Prime Mover user migration export users this way:

-How Prime Mover migrate or import users?
+How does Prime Mover migrate or import users?

 The following are rules on how Prime Mover handles existing users during the import stage: